How to Report a Driver Without Auto Insurance in 2025 (Easy Steps to Follow)

 The way you report a driver without auto insurance involves gathering the driver's details, contacting local police, and notifying the DMV.
-About 29% of drivers in some states are uninsured, so following these steps ensures road safety and may lead to license suspension for the offending driver.
+In some states, as many as 29% of drivers are uninsured, so following these steps ensures road safety and can result in license suspension for the offending driver.

 Daniel Walker